-This type of wrench is consists of a long T-shaped handle in a curved, serrated jaw.
-Its main purpose is to tighten or loosen the heads under the sink and toilet, consequently it is also known as a faucet wrench.
+This type of wrench consists of a long T-shaped handle in a curved, serrated jaw.
+Its main purpose is to tighten or loosen the heads under the sink and toilet, consequently, it is also known as a faucet wrench.

 This armorer’s or single-piece wrench consists of a C-shaped, serrated head and involves a square slot and or a hole to attach the ratchet handle.

 They are available in many designs and are usually of the specific type or size of the model of gun.
 These are used for gun repair and maintenance.